SmartFi (SMTF) Achieves Self Reported Market Capitalization of $1.02 Billion

 [Whitepaper](https://cryptocompare.com/media/40485108/recentwhitepaper.pdf)”

-It is usually not currently possible to buy alternative cryptocurrencies such as SmartFi directly using US dollars.
-Investors seeking to trade SmartFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartFi using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
+Investors seeking to acquire SmartFi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SmartFi using one of the aforementioned exchanges.

 Receive News & Updates for SmartFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.